ziiiaz/DHS-Website/README.md

+# DH110
-# Department of Homeland Security Website
+# Filing A Complaint and Tracking it: Department of Homeland Security Website
 ## Zia Khoshsirat

 ### Introduction

-This project examines the filing complaint task on the Department of Homeland Security [website](https://www.dhs.gov/) and tries to resolve the issue of tracking the complaint status.
+The coral intention of this project is to bring users' experience with the Department of Homeland Security website in finding the relevant formation about the travel [complaint]( https://www.dhs.gov/file-travel-complaint-dhs-trip) and specifically be able to easily track their complaint [status](https://trip.dhs.gov/TRIP/Home/CaseStatus).
+While the original website tried to keep the structure minimalistic and straightforward, it was not straightforward for some users with less technical knowledge to access the desired information.
+By deploying the users' experience with the website, this project provides alternative designs to facilitate users' efficient engagement with various elements of complaining and tracking pages.
+Thus, in this project, the design focuses on the issues addressed during the different stages of the project through (re-)modifying elements like changing shapes, fonts, alignments, and even re-designing a whole page.
+These stages will be discussed in the following sections.

 ### Clear design statement:

-Based on the interviews and feedbacks, we realized that some users are not able to find the status page quickly.
+In this stage, this project intends to make navigation, finding, and tracking the complaint's status more accessible for users who might find the original design confusing.
+According to the feedback analyzed in this project, since the DHS is a vast section of the government, users might feel filing complaints and tracking it futile.
+This affective perspective would influence users’ engagement with the website, which is already confusing in its tracking section.

 ### Competitor analysis [assignment 1 and 2]
 In the [heuristic evaluation](https://github.com/ziiiaz/DH110---Week-1/blob/main/Week1.md#first-department-of-homeland-security), we found minor cosmetic and functional issues.
 However, we did not notice the issue that we have focused in this project.